emdash/brainbox/HACKING.md

 - `TODO`
 - `DONE`
 - `WAITING`
-- `DELAYED`
 - `SOMEDAY`
 - `DROPPED` *excuse*
-- `REPEATS` *pattern*
+- `SCHEDULED` *pattern*
 - `PERSIST`
+- `CONTEXT`

 `NEW` and `TODO` indicate active nodes.
 The `capture` command creates nodes with status `NEW` in order to easily filter them for later triage.

-Where *date pattern* is some DSL describing the pattern of repetition.

 `COMPLETED` indicates a node should be ignored except for time tracking purposes.

-`DELAYED` indicates a node should be ignored until after the specified date.
+`SCHEDULED` indicates a node should be ignored until or unless the specified pattern matches the current (or given) date.
+Scheduled nodes have the following additional data:
+- `completions` - list of timestamps on which the task was completed
+- `pattern` - the date expression which determines the task's deadline / notification window.

 `SOMEDAY` indicates a node should be ignored indefinitely, except for Someday/Maybe reports.